 A year-long programme is marking 20 years since the creation of the Scottish Parliament.

-Designed to showcase the positive impact the Parliament has had on the lives of those living in Scotland over the last two decades, the programme will include the launch of a new public exhibition telling the story of the Parliament; a series of family days; and a national photography competition to find the best images illustrating Holyrood’s 20-year history.
+Designed to showcase the positive impact the Parliament has had on the lives of those living in Scotland over the last two decades, the programme includes the launch of a new public exhibition telling the story of the Parliament; a series of family days; and a national photography competition to find the best images illustrating Holyrood’s 20-year history.

 Ten members of the public will have the best seats in the house as they watch Her Majesty The Queen address the Scottish Parliament on Saturday 29th June.